BerkZerker/Project-MORPH/docs/architecture.md

 ## Configuration

-MorphConfig provides configuration options for all aspects of the model:
+The Config class provides configuration options for all aspects of the model:

 - Expert count and architecture
 - Dynamic expert creation settings